Towards Understanding Fairness and its Composition in Ensemble Machine Learning: Fairness in Ensembles and its composition

-\stepcounter{finding} \begin{mdframed}[style = exampledefault] \textbf{Finding \thefinding:} Fairness measures show more instability compared to accuracy metrics. \end{mdframed} Prior works have shown that ensembles improve the stability of accuracy metrics by aggregating multiple learners trained on subsets of data (bootstrap sampling) \cite{Bellamy2018AIF3, breiman1996bagging}.
+Prior works have shown that ensembles improve the stability of accuracy metrics by aggregating multiple learners trained on subsets of data (bootstrap sampling) \cite{Bellamy2018AIF3, breiman1996bagging}.
 Intuitively, we explore the variance exhibited by fairness metrics in ensembles.
 Interestingly, despite aggregating multiple learners, the stability of fairness measures in ensembles still suffers, especially in smaller datasets.
 This is attributed to the change in data distribution after random train/test splits in smaller datasets \cite{10.1145/3287560.3287589, 10.1145/3368089.3409704}.
 For larger datasets (\textit{Adult, Bank Marketing}), the standard deviation for all fairness measures is less than 0.02.
 For smaller datasets, the average standard deviation of the metrics is shown in Figure \ref{fig:Std}.
 Firstly, we observe that the stability of fairness metrics remains consistent between all the ensembles for a specific dataset.
-Furthermore, we observed that group fairness measures exhibit higher variability than individual measures (TI).
+Furthermore, we observed that group fairness measures exhibit higher variability than individual fairness measures (TI).
 Surprisingly, heterogeneous models also exhibit instability despite using dissimilar learners to reduce variance.
 From Figure \ref{Sequential_Ensembles}, we also see that the volatility in fairness metrics is greater than in accuracy metrics for homogeneous models.
 Given a random train/test split, it might cause the model to seem fairer than it is.
 Hence, even with improved stability in fairness compared to non-ensemble methods, developers should evaluate the training set and repeat training over multiple runs in ensembles.